Former Idaho governor calls Mnuchin to investigate mining company with China ties

 The New South Wales, Australia-based Jervois Mining wants to acquire the Vancouver-based eCobalt Solutions, which has a cobalt mining project near Salmon in east-central Idaho.

 Otter, who left office in January after 12 years as governor, now sits on the board of the Canadian mining company First Cobalt.
-The Idaho Statesman reported that Otter recently wrote a letter to U.S. Treasury Secretary Steven Mnuchin, calling on him to investigate possible Chinese involvement in Jervois.
+Otter recently wrote a letter to U.S. Treasury Secretary Steven Mnuchin, calling on him to investigate possible Chinese involvement in Jervois.

-The former governor said in the letter that he believes the merger is the “wrong investment for Idaho and for our nation’s security,” according to the report.
+The former governor said in the letter that he believes the merger is the “wrong investment for Idaho and for our nation’s security."

 MORE FROM FOXBUSINESS.COM